decred/dcrdocs/docs/glossary.md

 #### Address

 A secure identifier that represents a possible destination for a payment, similar to an email address.
-The address is a cryptographic hash of the public key receiving payment.
+The address is a human-readable representation of the public key receiving payment.

 #### Atom